Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

-If you select the dragon then you are seeking the supernatural and arcane knowledge.
+If you select the dragon, you are seeking the supernatural and arcane knowledge.
 You want to do more research, you want to go into the wild, you want to confront things that are challenging.

 Poison or Ether?

 Before you make your decision, it's important to test the contents of the cup.
 Perhaps you selected poison rather than a life-saving tonic.
-There are always ways to test contents to see if they're safe for consumption.
-Just the same, before you delve into anything have criteria to test it, check for scams, check to make sure things are not too good to be true.
+There are always ways to test the contents to see if they're safe for consumption.
+Just the same, before you delve into anything, have criteria to test it, check for scams, and check to make sure things are not too good to be true.

 The Seven of Cups is about enlightenment and is similar to the Wheel of Fortune card.
 In the Seven of Cups, you have free will to pick what you want.
 In the Wheel of Fortune, fate decides what you should be given to help you grow.

 You could come to the Seven of Cups and decide you don't want to be intentional about it.
 You'll close your eyes, spin around three times, and reach for whatever is the closest cup.
 This kind of chaotic spontaneity means that everything stays on the table.
 You refuse to eliminate choices.
 You're accepting of bad or good outcomes.
 You like taking risks.
 You're also asking your subconscious mind to make the decision and to put a blind eye to your conscious mind.